 Under the proper winter conditions, park guests can enjoy a sled hill in the campground.
 Trails are passable in winter.

 More to Do

-- Swings, sand volleyball court
+- Swings, basketball, and sand volleyball court

 History & Natural Features

 This area was a rich hunting ground for many Native American tribes.
 As settlers moved west, hostilities arose.
-President Washington appointed General Anthony Wayne to lead forces into the area.
+President George Washington appointed General Anthony Wayne to lead forces into the area.
 After building Fort Defiance in 1794 at the junction of the Maumee and Auglaize rivers, Wayne advanced down the Maumee Valley.
 At the Battle of Fallen Timbers, Wayne’s troops defeated the Native American warriors commanded by Blue Jacket.
 This battle put an end to 20 years of conflict between the tribes and settlers.

 In 1928, Mary Jane Thurston, a Grand Rapids schoolteacher bequeathed 14 acres of land to be used as a park.
 After several transfers and leases, Mary Jane Thurston State Park was dedicated in 1968.

 During the Ice Age, the northwestern region of the state was covered by a massive sheet of ice.
 As the ice melted, the area from Fort Wayne, Indiana to western New York was covered by a large lake named Lake Maumee by geologists.
 As the ice retreated, new eastern outlets opened and eventually present-day Lake Erie was formed.

 As the water drained from the state, swamps formed in the lowlands.
 What was once the Great Black Swamp, 120 miles long and 30 to 40 miles wide, included the Maumee Valley.
 The heavily wooded swamp was a barrier to westward settlement.
 By 1900, through the use of a major system of dikes and ditches, the area was drained.
 The dark soils of the old swamp became fertile agricultural lands for new settlers.